fifoforlifo/pynja/doc/ImplicitInputsOutputs.md

 3. Implicit inputs: Only knownable once the command is executable.
 For example, C header files.
 4. Implicit outputs: Only knowable once the command is executable.
 For example, the list of files produced after unzipping a file.

-A DAG-based build system can handle explicit inputs and outputs naturally.
+A file-level DAG-based build system (FLDBBS) like ninja or make can handle explicit inputs and outputs naturally.

+### Well-known existing solutions for Implicit I/O

 Implicit inputs usually require some special support or trickery.
+The standard solution is for a command to output a deps file, which will be read in a *subsequent* incremental build.
 This usually suffices for ensuring that a single command's outputs stay up-to-date on incremental builds.
-However, manual dependency annotations are usually required whenever an implicit input is generated as part of the build.
+However, manual dependency annotations for consumers are usually required whenever an implicit input is generated as part of the build.

 Implicit outputs are a different beast.
-A normal build DAG requires all outputs to be declared in advance, prevent implicit outputs from being directly representable.
+A normal build DAG in a FLDBBS requires all outputs to be declared in advance, preventing implicit outputs from being directly representable.
 A 'representative explicit output' or 'guard file' is often used as a place-holder for implicit outputs, and manual dependency annotations are required for all consumers.
 The guard file correctly sequences dependencies, but it has one drawback: if any implicit output file is erased, but the guard file remains, then an incremental build is unable to detect it -- leaving the build in an invalid state.

-## Fixing Implicit Outputs in Incremental Builds
+## Fixing Implicit Outputs in incremental builds

 ### Implicit Input/Output Duality

-Assuming the list of implicit outputs is knowable upon executing a command, it's possible to create a DAG construct that perfectly updates on incremental builds.
-The key is to create two commands: a 'clean' command and an 'incremental' command.
+Assuming the list of implicit outputs is knowable upon executing a command, it's possible to create a DAG construct for a FLDBBS that perfectly updates on incremental builds.
+The key is to create two commands: a 'clean-build' command and an 'incremental' command.

 Example pseudo-code: